terraform-aws-modules/terraform-aws-rds-aurora/examples/global_cluster/README.md

-# PostgreSQL Example
+# Aurora Global Cluster Example

-Configuration in this directory creates a PostgreSQL Aurora cluster.
+Configuration in this directory creates a PostgreSQL Aurora global cluster.

 ## Usage